agarrharr/talking-dudes-podcast/_posts/2017-09-21-vulerability.md

 ## Make Sure You Have The Right Kind of People In Your Life

-*But you need to make sure that you have people that you can be vulnerable with.
+*You need to make sure that you have people that you can be vulnerable with.
 You should be cultivating those relationships.
-And if you can think of anyone that you could be vulnerable with, then it's time for you to make some new relationships because there are people out there you are ready for this.*
+And if you can't think of anyone that you could be vulnerable with, then it's time for you to make some new relationships because there are people out there you are ready for this.*

-*I found those people by extending grace to those people.
+*I found those people by extending grace to people.
 Henry Ward Beecher said "Every man should keep a fair-sized cemetery in which to bury the faults of his friends."
 And it's so true because if you're having a real relationship with someone, you're going to get hurt in some way.
 And conflict is something we'll talk about on a future episode, but conflict breeds vulnerability.*

 > *If you do a conflict well, at the end of that conflict, you should be closer to that person, not further away.*

 *And you have to put yourself out there in a position where you can be hurt, which by definition is vulnerability.
-And I would start with the people in your life who feel safe.
+I would start with the people in your life who feel safe.
 If you can't think of anybody, start praying about it.
-Say, "God, reveal the people in my life who are save, and if there is no one in my life, bring me that person."
+Say, "God, reveal the people in my life who are safe, and if there is no one in my life, bring me that person."
 And I would hope that you would be able to find some safe people in whatever church body you're plugged into: people who can look at you in love and say "I accept you for where you are.
 I don't think you're perfect, but I accept you, and I'm going to choose to love you anyway."*

 And those people may not look just like you.
 They may not look like someone that you would expect to be your best friend.